RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: Experiments

 \section{Experiments}

-In our experiments, we focus on the following questions: \begin{itemize} \item What are the contributions of SFT and RLFT to the performance recovery of VLAs? \item How do RLRC and other methods affect the capabilities and hardware performance of VLAs? \item What is the impact of each component in RLRC on the overall performance? \end{itemize}
+In our experiments, we focus on the following questions: \begin{itemize} \item Q1: Is RLRC competitive compared to other methods? \item Q2: What is the training cost of RLRC, and how does it compare to training-free methods or inherently small policies? \item Q3: What is the applicability of RLRC across different VLA models? \item Q4: What is the impact of each component in RLRC on the overall performance? \item Q5: How does RLRC perform in the real world? \end{itemize}